 4. Hire extra staff.

-During the holiday season, your customer service will be overwhelmed with requests and complaints.
+During the holiday season, your customer service will be overwhelmed with requests and complaints, making it crucial to work with recruitment professionals for global hiring solutions.
 The current labor force may not be enough to serve all the requests in a timely manner.

 That’s why, another helpful tip here is the ability to hire extra customer support staff to help you manage your holiday volume.
 Consider hiring people from different time zones to provide you with additional coverage.